-- 1. It comes on when you turn the ignition switch to ON (II).
+- 1. It comes on when you turn the ignition switch to the ON (II) position.
 It is a reminder to check the parking brake.
-Driving with the parking brake not fully released can damage the brakes and tires. - 2.
-If it stays on after you fully release the parking brake while the engine is running, or if it comes on while driving, there could be a problem with the brake system.
+Driving with the parking brake not fully released can damage the brakes and tires - 2.
+If it stays on after you have fully released the parking brake while the engine is running, or if it comes on while driving, there could be a problem with the brake system.
 For more information, see page 211.